 B2B marketing is taking a new shape.
 Though it may be difficult to measure the impact of marketing efforts, tying together the pieces of big data may present a very clear picture of which content types are driving action for your audience segments.

-According to a research from Crain’s BtoB Magazine, 63% of marketers are unsure if their marketing mix is effective enough to help them meet their sales demand.
+According to research from Crain’s BtoB Magazine, 63% of marketers are unsure if their marketing mix is effective enough to help them meet their sales demand.
 Interestingly, a whopping 88 percent of the participants of the survey said that they are using email marketing as a part of their online brand promotion, even as 56% of them agree that brand promotion is a key area of focus.

-Even though the B2B marketers who were a part of this survey consider email the most effective channel for lead generation, they do not realize is that this customer data can be leveraged to the extent that it can be used to optimize and personalize content in email newsletters.
-Another survey found that even though Big Data seems to have created enough buzz around all industry segments, only 25% of businesses are putting their own data into timely action.
+Even though the B2B marketers who were a part of this survey, consider email the most effective channel for lead generation, they do not realize is that this customer data can be leveraged to the extent that it can be used to optimize and personalize content in email newsletters.
+Another survey found that even though Big Data seems to have created an enough buzz around all industry segments, only 25% of businesses are putting their own data into timely action.

 Putting your own customer data to use is the key behind successful email marketing